confluentinc/kafka-rest/docs/api.rst

    :>json int value_schema_id: The ID for the schema used to produce values.
    :>jsonarr object offests: List of partitions and offsets the messages were
                              published to
-   :>jsonarr int offsets[i].partition: Partition the message was published to :>jsonarr long offsets[i].offset: Offset of the message
+   :>jsonarr int offsets[i].partition: Partition the message was published to, or null if
+                                       publishing the message failed :>jsonarr long offsets[i].offset: Offset of the message, or null if publishing the message failed :>jsonarr long offsets[i].error_code: An error code classifying the reason this operation failed, or null if it succeeded.

+                                         * 1 - Non-retriable Kafka exception
+                                         * 2 - Retriable Kafka exception; the message might be sent successfully if retried :>jsonarr string offsets[i].error: An error message describing why the operation failed, or null if it succeeded

    :statuscode 404:
       * Error code 40401 -- Topic not found